krhirst/WebAppCourse/Craps Game/README.md

 # Craps Game
 This was a homework assignment for my web application development course.
+Completed October 30, 2019.

 ## Instructions
 1. Set initial purse to $1000